wazedde/ucom/README.md

           Defaults to a file inside the '<PROJECT_DIR>/Logs' directory.

+      --force-editor-build
+          Allow disruptive operations when the Unity editor is already open.

+          This flag permits ucom to automatically switch build platforms (which triggers asset reimport) or exit Play Mode when necessary to perform the build.
+Without this flag, ucom will return an error if such operations would be required.

   -q, --quiet
           Suppress Unity build log output from appearing in the terminal (stdout/stderr)